VonHeikemen/lsp-zero.nvim/doc/md/autocomplete.md

 The easiest way to modify the keybindings is using the `mapping` option of [.setup_nvim_cmp()](https://github.com/VonHeikemen/lsp-zero.nvim/blob/v1.x/doc/md/api-reference.md#setup_nvim_cmpopts).

+You can get more details about the `mapping` option using the command `:help cmp-mapping`.
+You can also browse [Under the hood](https://github.com/VonHeikemen/lsp-zero.nvim/wiki/Under-the-hood) section of lsp-zero's wiki.

 ### Start from scratch

 If you want to start with neovim's default and then add your own, use nvim-cmp's preset.
 Like this: